 Scholarships in Marine Studies and Technology

 A number of schools and marine organizations have scholarships available for students looking for education and training in a marine-related field.
 Here are a few.
-We invite any organization offering scholarships that have not been included here to go online to contact BoatUS and add information about your programs.
+Apprenticeship and Internship opportunities are listed below.
+We invite any organization offering scholarships, apprenticeships or internships that have not been included here to go online to contact BoatUS and add information about your programs.

 The Society of Naval Architects and Marine Engineers (SNAME) annually awards graduate and undergraduate scholarships up to $2,000 per year to students working towards a degree in naval architecture, marine engineering, ocean engineering or marine industry related fields at one of the following schools: California Maritime Academy, Florida Atlantic University, Florida Institute of Technology, Maine Maritime Academy, Massachusetts Institute of Technology, Memorial University of Newfoundland, Texas A&M University/College Station, University of British Columbia, University of California/Berkeley, University of Michigan, University of New Orleans, State University of New York Maritime College, Virginia Polytechnic Institute, Webb Institute.

 SNAME also offers an annual Mandell and Lester Rosenblatt undergraduate scholarship up to $6,000 at the schools mentioned above who meet the awards criteria.

 Cape Fear Community College in Wilmington, NC, has several scholarships specifically for their marine technology programs.

 The Marine Technology Society (MTS) has more than 13 scholarships available to MTS Student Members and non-members who are planning careers in the marine industry.